lucidrains/magvit2-pytorch/README.md

 - <a href="https://github.com/LouisSerrano">Louis Serrano</a> for sharing some early initial runs, validating that the overall architecture converges with finite scalar quantization.

+- You?
+If you are a talented research engineer / scientist, feel free to contribute to cutting edge open source science!

 ## Install

 ```bash